-In the financial year to 31 March 2018, the Council delivered its services within the approved budget of £16,365,890.
-This is in accordance with the Council's medium term financial strategy, and robust financial management of the Council's services has enabled further savings to be made during the year.
+In the financial year to 31 March 2019, the Council delivered its services within the approved budget of £16,805,210.
+This is in accordance with the Council's medium-term financial strategy, and robust financial management of the Council's services has enabled services to be provided within budget.

-The Council's General Fund balance remains at £4 million as at 31 March 2018.
+The Council's General Fund balance remains at £4 million as at 31 March 2019.
 The Council's financial health has continued to strengthen and this capacity will be needed to provide a firm financial foundation for the Council to deliver services in what is a very challenging financial climate in the public sector for the medium term, with risk on BREXIT and uncertainty around the current national political environment and its priorities and, in particular, the Business Rates Retention Scheme and the Fair Funding Review.